Nashville Short-Term Rental Permit Tracker

 This tracker is compiled and maintained by Grant Hammond, who has closed more than 550 non-owner-occupied Airbnb transactions across Davidson County, more Nashville short-term rental sales than any agent in the city’s history.
 No other Nashville brokerage tracks the permit data at this level of detail or refreshes it this often.
 Grant reads these numbers the way he underwrites his own short-term rental purchases, so the trends above reflect the market he works in every day.

 These counts cover Davidson County (Metro Nashville) only.
-For the zoning rules, eligibility, and application process behind the numbers, see the Nashville STR zoning & permits guide.
+For the zoning rules, eligibility, and application process behind the numbers, see the which zoning districts still allow new NOOSTR permits.
 Considering a short-term rental investment?
 Talk with Grant Hammond.